Home

 I really enjoyed fishing in Rocky Mountain National Park.
 The park is truly tenkara heaven.
 There are miles and miles of small streams, many of which seem to be chock full of hungry trout.
 Most of the fish I caught were in the 7-12" range, which is just about the size of fish for which tenkara was developed.

-My largest tenkara-caught trout to date was taken in one of the small streams in the park, though, which underscores my feeling that if the streams you fish contain large trout (and any stream that supports natural reproduction will probably have at least a few) eventually you'll catch one.
+My largest tenkara-caught trout up until a couple years ago was taken in one of the small streams in the park, though, which underscores my feeling that if the streams you fish contain large trout (and any stream that supports natural reproduction will probably have at least a few) eventually you'll catch one.

 I fished a number of different flies on that trip, but all seemed to work.
 Each of the fish in the following photos was caught on a different fly.

-Clockwise from upper left: Greenback cutthroat, brookie, rainbow, brown
+Clockwise from upper left: cutthroat, brookie, rainbow, brown

 I think I understand the arguments supporting the "one fly" philosophy, but I also understand the arguments supporting a variety of flies.
 For myself, I fish several different patterns, and probably will continue to do so.
 It's not so much a dismissal or rejection of the one fly approach.
 It is more that I like playing around with new flies too much to give it up.